In Short

 If your employee’s eye health causes them to have a disability, you have further legal obligations.
 A disability is where your employee’s eye health:

-- affects their ability to carry out typical day-to-day activities;
+- affects their ability to carry out normal day-to-day activities;

 - is an issue which does or is expected to occur for at least 12 months; and

-- has a ‘substantial adverse effect’ on their life.
+- has a ‘substantial and adverse effect’ on their life.

 If your employee’s eye health is a disability, you have legal obligations to:

-- not to discriminate against them because of their disability; and
+- not discriminate against them because of their disability; and

-- make reasonable adjustments, which means making changes to their job that help reduce or remove any issues that prevent them from carrying out their job role.
+- make reasonable adjustments, which could mean making changes to their job that help reduce (or remove) any issues that prevent them from carrying out their role.

 We recommend that you seek the guidance of Occupational Health, your employee’s GP or an optician when considering workplace adjustments for a disabled employee.